Meilė Lukšienė: Lithuanian SSR

 After Lithuania was re-occupied by the Soviets in mid-1944, Lukšienė became a professor of literature and folklore at Kaunas University.
 In 1949, the Faculty of Humanities was transferred to Vilnius and Lukšienė became a professor at Vilnius University.
-Her students included Justinas Marcinkevičius, Janina Degutytė, Judita Vaičiūnaitė, Tomas Venclova, Juozas Aputis.
+Her students included Justinas Marcinkevičius, Janina Degutytė, Judita Vaičiūnaitė, Tomas Venclova, and Juozas Aputis.
 She headed the Lithuanian Literature Department in 1951–1958.
 During this time, she worked on literary research and prepared collective works of Jonas Biliūnas (two volumes published in 1954–1955), Simonas Daukantas (1955), and Ludwik Adam Jucewicz (1959).
 In 1955, she defended her thesis on the works of Biliūnas to became the Candidate of Sciences.

 After the Hungarian Revolution of 1956, Soviet authorities increased their ideological control of Vilnius University which saw some improvements under rector Juozas Bulavas during the Khrushchev Thaw.
 Bulavas was dismissed in June 1958.
 The Lithuanian Literature Department was attacked for spending too much effort on old literature and not enough on the new communist literature.
 Lukšienė was criticized for her monograph about Jonas Biliūnas (published in 1956) and articles included in the second volume of Biliūnas' works (published in 1955).
 She was dismissed as head of the department in 1958 and fired from the university in March 1959.
-The campaign continued until 1961 and resulted in dismissals of professors Irena Kostkevičiūtė and Vanda Zaborskaitė and student Tomas Venclova.
+The campaign continued until 1961 and resulted in the dismissals of professors Irena Kostkevičiūtė and Vanda Zaborskaitė and student Tomas Venclova.

 Lukšienė then worked as a research fellow at the Institute of Pedagogy (merged into the Education Development Center) until retirement in 1997.
 She then switched her study focus from literature to the history of education.
 She studied the Commission of National Education (1773–1795) and education in the 19th century.
 She defended her thesis to become Doctor of Sciences in 1973.

 Independent Lithuania

 Lukšienė became a member of the initiative group that established the Reform Movement of Lithuania Sąjūdis in June 1988.
 It was a political organization that led the struggle for Lithuania's independence from the Soviet Union.
 Together with poet Justinas Marcinkevičius, she chaired the first session of Sąjūdis founding meeting on 22–23 October 1988.

 Together with others, Lukšienė worked on the conceptual framework of the national education.
 She was also an unofficial advisor of Darius Kuolys, the first Lithuanian Minister of Culture and Education in 1990–1992.
 With others, she prepared and published Lietuvos švietimo koncepcija (Concept of Lithuanian Education) in 1992 and presented it to the government.
-However, after the new government elected in fall 1992 did not adopt the plan.
+However, the new government elected in fall 1992 did not adopt the plan.
 She continued to work on strategic documents regarding the education in Lithuania and was one of the co-authors of plans for educational reform (1993), general school curriculums (1994), and education standards (1997).
-The new education system was based on the principles of humanity, democracy, nationality.
+The new education system was based on the principles of humanity, democracy, and nationality.

 Lukšienė died on 16 October 2009 in Vilnius, at the age of 97.
 She was buried at the Saulė Cemetery in Antakalnis.